bduffany/godemon/README.md

 To disable the default ignore list, pass `--no-default-ignore`.

-godemon also ignores patterns in the top-level `.gitignore` file of each watched directory by default.
+By default, godemon also ignores patterns that are listed in `.gitignore` files for any watched paths which are contained in a Git repository.
 To disable this behavior, pass `--no-gitignore`.